Fluid limits for interacting queues in sparse dynamic graphs

-{ \textit{Acknowledgment.} Supported by the Netherlands Organisation for Scientific Research (NWO) through Gravitation-grant NETWORKS-024.002.003 and Vici grant 202.068.
-The research reported here was carried out while Diego Goldsztajn was affiliated with Eindhoven University of Technology.} \end{adjustwidth}
+{ Research carried out while Diego Goldsztajn was with Eindhoven University of Technology.
+The authors were supported by the Netherlands Organisation for Scientific Research (NWO) through Gravitation-grant NETWORKS-024.002.003 and Vici grant 202.068.
+Support was also provided by ANII Uruguay through the fellowship PD\_NAC\_2024\_1\_182118.} \end{adjustwidth}